This page highlights VA disability fraud cases, particularly involving PTSD and other mental disorder claims.

 It didn't take long for a real Ranger to question Ramsdell's (fake) awards and insignia.

-The VA Office of Inspector General, Office of Investigations launched an inquiry in cooperation with the Federal Bureau of Investigation (FBI).
+The VA Office of Inspector General, Office of Investigations launched an inquiry in cooperation with the Federal Bureau of Investigation (FBI) to reveal this VA disability fraud case.

 WBAL in Columbus, Georgia reported in August 2019: